 In a PL/SQL block, you cannot refer to an indicator variable by itself; it must be appended to its associated host variable.
-Also, if you refer to a host variable with its indicator variable, you must always refer to it that way in the same block.
+In addition, if you refer to a host variable with its indicator variable, you must always refer to it the same way within the same block.